quietvoid/dovi_tool/editor.md

         // Should be set to true when final video has no letterbox bars "crop": boolean,

+        // Optional, specifies whether to drop some or all L5 metadata
+        // Possible options: "all", "zeroes"
+        //   "zeroes" drops the L5 metadata blocks which have all offsets set to zero.
+        "drop_l5": string,

         // List of presets to add letterbox bars "presets": [
             {